 My personal preference is to under-commit and over-deliver.
 A track record of making realistic performance estimates and fulfilling commitments earns credibility.
 That credibility improves your future ability to negotiate problematic schedules or other commitment requests.

 Once I was discussing process improvement plans with my department’s aggressive senior manager, three levels above me.
 Fred was pressuring me to agree to a timetable that my group had concluded was not remotely feasible.
 When I resisted, he grudgingly moved his objective out several months, but even that goal was pure fantasy.
 Finally I took a deep breath and said, “Fred, I’m not going to commit to that date.”
 Fred literally did not know what to say.
 I don’t think anyone had ever before refused to make a commitment he demanded.

-I explained our analysis and reasoning to Fred.
+I explained our analysis and reasoning to Fred, along with data from other organizations that had taken a similar process-improvement journey.
 I told him, “We’re not going to work any less hard if we have more time to do it, and our morale will be higher if we’re not set up for certain failure.”
-Reluctantly, he agreed to a more plausible target date that our team believed we could achieve.
+After some discussion, Fred reluctantly agreed to a more plausible target date that our team believed we could achieve.

 As a project manager, don’t force your team members commit to outcomes they don’t believe to be achievable.
 If you fear someone is getting in over his head, discuss the commitment details, assumptions, the risks of failing to meet the commitment, and other obligations that could get in the way.
 Create an environment in which your team members can turn to you for help with negotiation, priority adjustments, and resource reallocations.

 Unfulfilled promises ultimately lead to unhappy people and unsuccessful projects.
 Build a realistic commitment ethic in your team — and in yourself.